 I hope you get the idea?

-- To make it fast for you, we already made a wedding budget list worksheet for you – you can download it from our wedding tools page (click here).
-Our wedding expense list and budget template has a list of must-have things to spend on for Nigerian style weddings.
+- Don’t know what to budget for?
+To make it fast for you, we already made you a ready-made wedding expense list and budget template has a list of must-have things to spend on for Nigerian style weddings.
 So, all you have to do is find out how much those stuff cost in your local market and fill them in.
 Then total them up, and you have your total wedding budget.
+We also created a wedding budget worksheet for you – you can download it from our wedding tools page (click here).

 - About Miscellaneous Expenses: According to one of our married readers (ZainMum), you will always spend more than what you have budgeted.
 That is why we strongly recommend that couples set aside a good chunk of extra money for unplanned/ miscellaneous expenses that may arise or were forgotten.An example of what to include in the miscellaneous section are expenses for family members (groom’s/bride’s parents and siblings’ outfits, transportation and more).
 This is where your parents and siblings cannot afford to take care of themselves.